 - Push ups on your knees = 49% of body weight

-- Push ups(regular) = 64% of body weight
+- Push ups(regular) = 64% of bodyweight

 - Push ups with feet on 30 cm elevation = 70% of body weight